Pineapple Growing in the Florida Home Landscape

 Climate

 Cool and Freezing Temperatures.
 Pineapple plants do not tolerate freezing temperatures below 28°F (-2.0°C), and temperatures below 60°F (15.5°C) and above 90°F (32°C) may slow plant growth.
 Optimum temperatures for pineapple growth range between 68°F and 86°F (20-30°C).
-Chilling injury caused by low, near freezing temperatures or light frosts may result in the upper leaf surfaces developing a red/white flecked, scorched appearance and the pulp of the fruit rotting.
+Chilling injury caused by low, near freezing temperatures or light frosts may result in the upper leaf surfaces developing a red/white flecked, scorched appearance and pulp rotting of the fruit.
 Some protection may be obtained by covering outdoor pineapple plants with an insulating material such as blankets or mulch.
 Plants grown in containers may be taken inside.

 Drought.
-Pineapple plants are tolerant of dry soil and weather conditions, however, plant growth and fruit production will be reduced.
-Symptoms of drought develop slowly but include wilting of the older leaves; leaf color change from dark to pale green, then yellow and red; and curling of the leaf margins.
+Pineapple plants are tolerant of dry soil and weather conditions; however, plant growth and fruit production will be reduced.
+Symptoms of drought develop slowly but include wilting of the older leaves, leaf color change from dark to pale green, then yellow and red, and curling of the leaf margins.

 Propagation

 Pineapple are typically propagated from new vegetative growth from the original (mother) plant.
-There are four types of common planting material: the crown of the fruit, slips and hapas, which arise from the stalk below the fruit; suckers, which arise from the leaf axils; and ratoons, which arise from underground portions of the stem.
-The crown consists of the leaves and top 1/2 to 3/4 inches (13-19 mm) of the top of the fruit.
+There are four types of common planting material: the crown of the fruit; slips and hapas, which arise from the stalk below the fruit; suckers, which arise from the leaf axils of leaves; and ratoons, which arise from underground portions of the stem.
+The crown consists of the leaves and top 1/2 to 3/4 inches (13–19 mm) of the top of the fruit.
 Slips originate from the fruit stalk below the fruit and have a characteristic curve to the base of the leaves.
 Hapas are similar to slips but develop well below the base of the fruit and do not have the characteristic curve at the base of the leaves.
 Slips and hapas should be left on the peduncle for several weeks after harvesting the fruit to develop a usable size for planting.

-Suckers develop along the base of the leaves and also should be left on the plant after fruit harvest to develop usable size for planting.
+Suckers develop along the bases of the leaves and should be left on the plant after fruit harvest to develop usable size for planting.
 The central stem may also be used to propagate new plants and is usually cut into several pieces.
 In all cases, the larger the crowns, slips, hapas, suckers, and stem pieces, the more rapid the growth and time to fruiting after planting.

 Production (Crop Yields)